Bad Neuenahr-Ahrweiler: Neighbouring communities

 Bad Neuenahr-Ahrweiler is surrounded by the following villages and towns (clockwise from the north): Grafschaft, Remagen, Sinzig, Königsfeld, Schalkenbach, Heckenbach, Kesseling, Rech and Dernau.
 The nearest cities are Bonn and Koblenz.

 Districts

 Bad Neuenahr is divided into Ortsbezirke which consist of one or more districts.
-The Ortsbezirke be represented by local councils.
+The Ortsbezirke are represented by local councils.
 The largest district, Bad Neuenahr, was originally made up of three communities, which are still seen as districts.

 Population statistics as of 31 March 2013 (main and secondary residence):